Playstyle & Rotation Vigour Fellowship Hero Guide

 Before Grand Design (Early-Mid Game)

-This is the priority list for early on (pre-Grand Design).
-Focusing on maximizing your Radiant Rune generation and keeping your party alive with Greater heals.
+This is the priority list for early on (pre Grand Design).
+Focusing on maximizing your Radiant Rune generation and keeping your party alive with Greater Heals.

 2. Spend any other runes on applying Soulbrand to enemies.
 The more dots you have up, the more runes you’ll generate and the more healing and damage you’ll do.

-3. Cast Radiant Blast off cooldown
+3. Cast Radiant Blast off cooldown.

 6. Cast Greater Heal.
 You’ll be spamming this a lot early on, swapping targets a lot.
 Just be wary of your mana.

-Don’t be afraid to use cooldowns such as Lightshaper’s Ward on targets taking heavy damage, and try to use Runic Proliferation regularly.
+Don’t be afraid to use cooldowns such as Lightshaper's Ward on targets taking heavy damage, and try to use Runic Proliferation regularly.
 It’s a lot of additional runes you gain on a mere 60 seconds cooldown so missing multiple uses of this ability can hurt your healing, damage and mana over the course of a dungeon.
+Keep in mind as well every rune you generate will cast a Greater Heal on the lowest ally due to Master Of Triage, making Runic Proliferation a pretty strong cooldown just by activating it.

 With Grand Design (Mid-Late Game)